PowerNukkit/Java2Nukkit-World-Converter/MISSING_FEATURES.md

 * **Big mushroom blocks**:  doesn't have all possible states in Bedrock Edition.
 Only states which occur when a red big mushroom is grown are supported.
 Other custom states will be changed to show cap on all
 * **mushroom_stem**: will always be converted to the red mushroom stem as Java Edition has only one block type for both mushrooms while Bedrock Edition has stems for each of them.
+* **tipped arrow**: of type strong_slowness (-60% Speed) isn't supported by Bedrock Edition and will be converted to normal slowness.

 ## Unsupported by Nukkit